-Because the majority of users employ Monte Carlo critical values and adopt the default minimum window size, exuber comes with a stored dataset of critical values for sample sizes of up to 600 observations.
-These critical values can be replicated with the radf_mc_cv() function by setting the number of repetitions nrep to 2000 and the seed to 123.
+Because the majority of users employ Monte Carlo critical values and adopt the default minimum window size, exuber comes with a stored dataset of critical values for sample sizes of up to 600 observations (radf\crit).
+These critical values can be replicated with the radf\mc\cv() function by setting the number of repetitions nrep to 2000 and the seed to 123.
 For applications which involve series of length between 600 and 2000 observations, critical values can be obtained from the exuberdata package.
-Due to CRAN restrictions on package size, exuberdata is instead distributed through the 'Drat' R Archive Template (Eddelbuettel 2019), that works seamlessly with exuber, does not depend on Rtools, and makes it easy for package installation and upgrades.3
+Due to CRAN restrictions on package size, exuberdata is distributed through the 'Drat' R Archive Template (Eddelbuettel 2019), which works seamlessly with exuber, does not depend on Rtools, and makes it easy for package installation and upgrades.
+The stored dataset of critical values and exuberdata are convenience features, unique of the package exuber, added to facilitate its use in practice.

-Several methods are used to process the output of radf(), together with the output of one of the functions for generating critical values.
+Several S3 methods are available to process the output of radf() together with the output of one of the functions for generating critical values.
 The use of S3 methods reflects our preference for software scalability, as we intend to include new econometric methodologies in future versions of the package.
+All methods take as inputs two objects, obj and cv, where obj is of class radf\obj and cv is the output of the function radf\mc\cv(), radf\wb\cv(), or radf\sb\cv(), i.e., an object of class radf\cv.

 The method summary() returns a table of the estimated ADF, SADF, GSADF test statistics together with the corresponding critical values for each individual series in data.
 When the cross-sectional dimension of the dataset is large, the output of summary() can become lengthy and its interpretation tedious.
-In such cases, the user can work directly with objects radf_obj and radf_cv (as we will demonstrate in Section 5) or alternatively use the method diagnostics().
+In such cases, the user can work directly with objects radf\obj and radf\cv (as we will demonstrate in Section 5) or alternatively use the method diagnostics().
 For each series in a panel, diagnostics() compares the estimated SADF or GSADF test statistic to the corresponding set of critical values and reports whether the null of a unit root is rejected and, if so, at which level of significance.
+When running diagnostics() the user has the ability to select, via the argument option, whether to report results for the univariate SADF or GSADF test, with the latter being the default.

 Date-stamping is implemented via the method datestamp().
-This method produces an object of class ds_radf which contains the estimates of the origination, termination and duration of episodes of exuberance.
-To prevent wrong application of the testing procedure, datestamp() only reports results for series for which the first-stage test statistic is significant and when all series are non-explosive prints a message to notify the user.
+This method produces an object of class $ds_radf$ which contains the estimates of the origination, termination, and duration of episodes of exuberance.
+To prevent erroneous applications of the testing procedure, datestamp() only reports results for series for which the first-stage test statistic is significant and, when all series are found to be non-explosive, it prints a message to notify the user.
 In some applications, researchers may want to exclude very short episodes of exuberance by setting a minimum duration period.
 The package exuber does not set a minimum duration for periods of exuberance by default.
-However, minimum duration requirements can be introduced as a refinement at the discretion of the user by altering the value of the argument min_duration.
-Phillips et al. (2015a,b) recommend two rules for setting the minimum duration, which can be computed using the helper function psy_ds().
+However, minimum duration requirements can be introduced as a refinement at the discretion of the user by altering the value of the argument min\duration.
+Phillips et al. (2015a,b) recommend two rules for setting the minimum duration: $\delta \log(T)$ and $\delta \log(T)/T$ , where $\delta$ is a frequency-dependent scaling parameter.
+These rules can be computed by using the helper function psy\ds().
+Finally, similar to diagnostics(), datestamp gives the option of displaying results for either the SADF or the GSADF testing procedure.